Esri/projection-engine-db-doc/README.md

   | 10.4.1 | 5635 | 8.8.0 |   | 31-May-16
   | 10.4.0 | 5524 | 8.7.2 |   | 18-Feb-16

-**\*** Version 10.8.2 is the final ArcMap / ArcGIS Desktop release.
+<b name="fn1">1.</b> Version 10.8.2 is the final ArcMap / ArcGIS Desktop release.
 Versions 10.9.0 and later are ArcGIS Enterprise releases.
+<b name="fn2">2.</b> ETRS89 revisions introduced after EPSG v12.029 are not included in the release.

 ### Issues